Predrag Danilović: Stabbing incident

 In the early morning hours of Saturday, May 18, 2013, forty-three-year-old Danilović was stabbed during a bar brawl in Belgrade, sustaining injuries to his head, arms, and abdomen, for which he underwent surgery at Belgrade's Urgentni centar.

-From the press reports, KK Partizan club president Danilović had been drinking and eating at the Kafanica bar, a kafana-type establishment in the Košutnjak neighbourhood, together with a party of friends including the bar's owner – Danilović's close friend, Branko "Fido" Filipović — before a fight broke out around 2:20 am between Filipović and Danilović.
+From the press reports, KK Partizan club president Danilović had been drinking and eating at the Kafanica bar, a kafana-type hospitality establishment in the Košutnjak neighbourhood, together with a party of friends including the bar's owner—Danilović's close friend, Branko "Fido" Filipović—before an altercation broke out around 2:20 am between Filipović and Danilović.
 Filipović reportedly struck Danilović in the head with an ashtray prompting someone from the bar to call an ambulance, which Danilović refused upon their arrival, sending them away.
 The fight between the two continued with Filipović now stabbing Danilović in the abdomen, and injured Danilović driving by himself to the hospital.
-Due to the nature of his injuries, considered "life-threatening", Danilović underwent emergency surgery and afterward got placed in intensive care in stable condition.
-During the day Danilović was visited at the hospital by the Serbian prime minister Ivica Dačić (incidentally Danilović's personal friend and predecessor at the post of KK Partizan president), Serbian deputy prime minister Aleksandar Vučić and sports minister Alisa Marić.
+Due to the nature of his injuries, considered "life-threatening", Danilović underwent emergency surgery before being placed in intensive care in stable condition.
+During the day Danilović was visited at the hospital by the Serbian prime minister Ivica Dačić (incidentally Danilović's personal friend and predecessor at the KK Partizan club president post), deputy prime minister Aleksandar Vučić and sports minister Alisa Marić.
 Talking to the press afterwards, prime minister Dačić jokingly described the circumstances of Danilović's stabbing as "traditional Serbian quarrel between friends".

-On May 20, 2013, Serbian police issued an arrest warrant for Branko Filipović after unsuccessfully trying to summon him for questioning.
-Danilović got out of the hospital on May 26, 2013 and was seen in public at the Belgrade Airport awaiting the arrival of Jovica Stanišić and Franko Simatović, who were acquitted at the Hague Tribunal.
+On May 20, 2013, after unsuccessfully trying to summon Branko Filipović for questioning, Serbian police issued a warrant for his arrest.
+Danilović was released from the hospital on May 26, 2013 and was then seen in public at the Belgrade Airport awaiting the arrival of Jovica Stanišić and Franko Simatović, who had been acquitted at the Hague Tribunal.
 After being on the run for more than two weeks, Filipović was arrested in Belgrade on June 2, 2013.
-After initially being charged with "causing severe bodily harm with life-threatening injuries", his charge was in the meantime upgraded to "attempted murder" by the Serbian public prosecutor office.
+Though initially charging Filipović with "causing severe bodily harm with life-threatening injuries", the Serbian public prosecutor's office later upgraded his charge to "attempted murder".